Kate Swanson is an Australian writer and dancer with nearly 40 years' experience in ballet, jazz, flamenco, ballroom, Latin and bellydance.

 A good guide is that the back seam from your waist to the tip of the cola should be roughly equivalent to your height.

-Here is a lovely clip which shows the male dancer using the cola as well as the female dancer - which demonstrates why you need that extra length!
+Here is a lovely clip that shows the male dancer using the cola as well as the female dancer—which demonstrates why you need that extra length!

 Laura Draper from Portland, Oregon on August 28, 2014:

 suziecat7 from Asheville, NC on September 09, 2009:

 I have always loved Flamenco dancing.
 Sooooo beautiful.
 Thanks for this Hub.

 Very nice Articles, I like the style Flamenco.
 I like the guitar, Paco de Lucia is the best :)

 Jerilee Wei from United States on August 19, 2009: